 Since the start of the Juncker Commission, the annual Work Programmes have been focused on a limited number of key initiatives, where EU added value is clear.
 With all legislative proposals already tabled to deliver on the ten priorities of the Juncker Commission, the priority for the year ahead will be to turn them into legislation and then to implement them effectively.

 The ET Monitor is a flagship publication for the European Commission.
 This year is the 7th edition.
 The topic for this year is citizenship Education.

-‘Education at a glance’ is an important source for information on the state of education around the world.
-It provides data on the structure, finances and performance of the education systems in 34 OECD member countries, as well as some G20 and partner countries.
-This publication is based on 2013 data collected in the first half of 2014; it is an update of the ‘Education at a glance 2014’ report, and will be followed by the publication of the 2014 data in ‘Education at a glance 2015’.
+Education at a Glance: OECD Indicators is the authoritative source for information on the state of education around the world.
+It provides data on the structure, finances and performance of education systems in OECD and partner countries.

 The Education Council adopted a recommendation on key competences for lifelong learning, the aim of which is to update the current recommendation from 2006 and take account of changes such as digitisation and constantly evolving labour markets.

 The recommendation recognises the need to promote a European dimension of teaching in order to increase understanding of the common European heritage and awareness of the cultural and social diversity of the EU and its member states.
 The recommendation also highlights the importance of inclusive education in all learning environments, including all levels and types of education and training in a lifelong perspective.